swiftlang/swift-evolution/proposals/0398-variadic-types.md

 V<>.self
 ```
 Note that `V<>` is not the same as `V`.
 The former substitutes the generic parameter pack `T` with the empty pack.
-The latter does not constrain the pack at all and is only permitted in contexts where the generic argument can be inferred.
+The latter does not constrain the pack at all and is only permitted in contexts where the generic argument can be inferred (or within the body of `V` or an extension thereof, where it is considered identical to `Self`).

 A placeholder type in the generic argument list of a variadic generic type is always understood as a single pack element.
 For example: